Comprehensive Flood Hazard Management Plans

 Comprehensive Flood Hazard Management Plans (CFHMP) contain recommendations on future flood management for problematic areas.
 Once the plan is adopted by the local government, it serves as a policy document, for the County and Cities that adopt it.

 The Plan itself is not a regulatory document, but identifies and prioritizes flood control and mitigation projects for the community.
 Adoption of the plans increases the chances of State and Federal funding of projects and post flood disaster relief.

 The main steps in a CFHMP are as follows:

-Quantify the problem and objectives for flood hazard management
+- Quantify the problems and objectives for flood hazard management

-Ahtanum-Wide Hollow CFHMP: The Ahtanum-Wide Hollow CFHMP covers the entire Ahtanum and Wide Hollow watersheds, focusing on the Ahtanum Valley Floor, West Valley, Union Gap, and parts of Yakima.
+- Ahtanum-Wide Hollow CFHMP: The Ahtanum-Wide Hollow CFHMP covers the entire Ahtanum and Wide Hollow watersheds, focusing on the Ahtanum Valley Floor, West Valley, Union Gap, and parts of Yakima.
 The Yakama Nation is a partner in the project - Ahtanum Creek forms the northern boundary of the Yakama Reservation.
-This plan was forwarded to the local governments for adoption in October 2011 and adopted by the Board of County Commissioners October 16, 2012.
+This plan was adopted in 2012.

 - The Lower Yakima River CFHMP will be initiated following coordination discussions with the Yakama Nation.